DaneTheory/project-templator/README.md

 })
 ```

-## Things to keep in mind

-- Template files are expected to use [ect](https://github.com/baryshev/ect) syntax.
-You can however pass your own template render function
+## Notice

-- Directory structure of files in `templatePath` is by default maintained in `buildPath` but can be overridden
+- Directory structure of files in `templatePath` is by default maintained in `buildPath` but can easily be customized by supplying a `destPath` function
-- Files in `templatePath` without `fileExtension` as extension (ie usually `.ect`) are just copied over to `buildPath` (ie. `destPath`) as they are
+- Files in `templatePath` without matching template extension are just copied over to `destPath` as they are without template rendering or transformation
-- You cannot have two files with the same file path where one has `fileExtension` and the other doesn't
+- You cannot have two files with the same file path where one is a template and one isn't.
+The template file will be stripped off its template extension and there will then be a matching `filePath` conflict

 ## API